awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-cli-commands.md

 ## Create a patch baseline with custom repositories for different OS versions<a name="patch-manager-cli-commands-create-patch-baseline-mult-sources"></a>

 Applies to Linux instances only\.
 The following command shows how to specify the patch repository to use for a particular version of the Amazon Linux operating system\.
-This sample uses a source repository enabled by default on Amazon Linux 2017\.09, but could be adapted to a different source repository that you have configured for an instance\.
+This sample uses a source repository enabled by default on Amazon Linux 2017\.09, but it could be adapted to a different source repository that you have configured for an instance\.

 **Note**
 To better demonstrate this more complex command, we are using the `--cli-input-json` option with additional options stored an external JSON file\.

-1. Create a JSON file with a name like `my-patch-repository.json` and add the following content to it:
+1. Create a JSON file with a name like `my-patch-repository.json` and add the following content to it\.

    ```
    {